roojs/roobuilder/src/OLLMchat/needed_tools.md

 If reading a range of lines is not enough, you may choose to read the entire file.
 Reading entire files is often wasteful and slow, especially for large files (i.e. more than a few hundred lines).
 So you should use this option sparingly.
 Reading the entire file is not allowed in most cases.
-You are only allowed to read the entire file if it has been edited or manually attached to the conversation by the user.""";
+You are only allowed to read the entire file if it has been edited or manually attached to the conversation by the user.

+""";

-		public override string parameters = """\n@param file_path {string} [required] The path to the file to read
+		public override string parameters = """

+@param file_path {string} [required] The path to the file to read
 @param start_line {integer} [optional] The starting line number to read from
 @param end_line {integer} [optional] The ending line number to read to
 @param read_entire_file {boolean} [optional] Whether to read the entire file.
-Only allowed if the file has been edited or manually attached to the conversation by the user.""";
+Only allowed if the file has been edited or manually attached to the conversation by the user.

+""";

 		public override Json.Object execute(Json.Object params) throws Error {